millerse/BHL-Interactions/README.md

 # BHL-Interactions
-Interactions gathered from various publications from BHL
+Interactions gathered from various publications from BHL that will be available through Global Biotic Interactions (GloBI, http://globalbioticinteractions.org).